SulfurNitride/Fallout4-Main-Menu-Video-Player/README.md

 It supports video audio, loops the selected file, and avoids selecting the same file twice in a row when more than one video is available.

+Yes and like always Codex helped me make this, as it does with most of my content.

 ## Requirements and supported runtimes

 - Fallout 4 Script Extender (F4SE) matching the installed game.